Some Odd and Bizarre Personal Injury Claims from Around the World

 However, instead of arranging a meet and greet with the park staff or going out to see them in their natural habitat, this man decided to sneak into a Sea World park after closing time and go into the whale’s enclosure.

 In a local newspaper at the time, Sea World argued that the man died of hypothermia rather than as a direct result of coming into contact with the killer whale.
 This is not the first time that this particular whale has been linked to deaths in the park.
 The man’s parents later dropped the lawsuit.

 Shops have different ways of putting security tags on items.
 A common method is to use a security tagger, made up of a grey plastic block and a large tack that looks like a giant and very sharp pin.
 This is what I think was used in this case, as sometimes the pins can come loose when you are attaching the two parts to the item of clothing.

 In Stockport, a shopper won £1,750 in compensation when she stepped on a pin that had come loose whilst she was trying on clothes in the changing room.
-My advice is to check your tags and labels before trying things on to avoid nasty accidents!
+My suggestion is to check your tags and labels before trying things on to avoid nasty accidents!

 Case 3: The exploding loo

 A woman in Philadelphia, USA received a nasty shock when she spent a penny!
 On 30th of October, 2007, Nikita Fulton was using the facilities when “excess water pressure caused a toilet to explode causing plaintiff to be thrown from the bathroom stall”.

 The incident was no laughing matter to the woman involved, who sustained injuries to the lumbar region of her back and sciatica.
 There has been no reported outcome of this case yet.

 Case 4: The pitfalls of driving in an open top car